great-expectations/great_expectations/docs/guides/connecting_to_your_data/cloud/s3/spark.md

 <Prerequisites>

 - Have access to data on an AWS S3 bucket
-- Have a access to a working Spark installation
+- Have access to a working Spark installation

 </Prerequisites>